sotima/hass-kongo09-icons/README.md

 ## Install

 ### HACS
-Add this repo via HACS as a plugin and install.
-See the [HACS install guide](./HACS_INSTALL.md) for step by step instructions.
+Add `https://github.com/kongo09/hass-pap-icons` as custom-repository for a Lovelace plugin in [HACS](https://hacs.xyz/docs/faq/custom_repositories/)

 ### Manual
 Copy the `hass-pap-icons.js` file into `<config>/www/` where `<config>` is your home-assistant config directory (the directory where your `configuration.yaml` resides).